microsoft/project-rome/Android/reference documentation/AppServiceRequest.md

 A [**Bundle**](https://developer.android.com/reference/android/os/Bundle.html) object containing String keys mapped to values of variable types.

 ### sendResponseAsync
-TBD
+Sends a response message to the remote app service that sent the original message.

 `public void sendResponseAsync(Bundle response, IAppServiceResponseStatusListener listener)`

 #### Parameters
 *response* - A [**Bundle**](https://developer.android.com/reference/android/os/Bundle.html) object containing the data to be sent.
-*listener* - The response listener that will indicate whether TBD.
+*listener* - The listener that will handle a status report on the response message being sent by this method.